DamianKoz/learning/data_science/practical_data_science_book/README.md

 Structured data comes mostly in two ways: **numerical** and **categorical**.

 Numerical data (also known as quantitative data), is, as the name already suggests, data which is expressed in numbers.

-Which means, that you can carry out arithmetical operations on it.
+That means, that you can carry out arithmetical operations on it.

 Numerical data itself is split into **discrete** and **continuous** data.